Local high school teams react to two-week hiatus for spring sports

 The VHSL’s announcement Friday came after the North Carolina High School Athletic Association and the North Carolina Independent Schools Athletic Association suspended all athletic activities Thursday, after Maryland public schools announced Thursday they were closing through at least March 30, and, of course, in the wake of college and national sports being suspended or canceled.

-“I never thought I’d live in a world where there were zero sports in the United States,” Bradley said.
+“I never thought I’d live in a world where there were zero sports in the United States,” Heritage High School football coach Ben Bradley said.

 Ben Cates and Emily Brown cover high school sports for The News & Advance.
 Reach Cates at (434) 385-5527.
 Reach Brown (434) 385-5529.